 Barbara Barnes’ art vessels reflect a keen appreciation for nature in shapes and colors.
 She uses interactive glazes, often firing multiple times until she gets the results that mimic the hues of earth, flora, fire and water combined.
 She is an avid gardener and often wanders her gardens and woods for inspiration.

-Barnes operates Emerald Falls Pottery in her Montoursville studio.
+Barnes operates Emerald Falls Pottery.
 There, she creates her stoneware vessels and teaches wheel-thrown pottery.
 She specializes in terra cotta garden vases, flower vases, unique art deco-style pottery and primitive pit-fired vessels.
 She also creates unique table-top water fountains.

 All are hand thrown and most are made of high-fire stoneware, which she fires in an electric kiln multiple times until she gets the effects that are unique to her wares.
 She has shown her work at many Pennsylvania and New York state gift shops and galleries.
 She has been juried for many major arts festivals in Pennsylvania and New York.